Book a motorcycle test in Tadley, Hampshire

 To get more detailed guidance on what licence is right for you then talk to your local motorcycle training school.
 You can search for them here and they are qualified to speak to you on the right type of training for you.

-How do I get the right training in Tadley for the A1 motorcycle licence?
+How do I get the right training in Tadley for the full A motorcycle licence?

-The A1 motorcycle licence is a restricted licence you can get when you are 17 or over.
-It is popular amongst 17 to 19 year olds as it is the only licence that allows you to get on a more powerful motorcycle at that age.
+The AM moped licence is a restricted licence you can get when you are 16 or over.
+You can ride a moped of up to 50 cc and a top speed of 28 mph without Learner plates and you may carry a pillion passenger.
+If all you ever want to rider is a moped then this licence may be right for you.
 It is essential that you get the right training for this licence as without it you are likely to hurt yourself or even worse, someone else.
 Use this website to enter your postcode and search for your local motorcycle training school.
 They are all fully qualified to advise you on the training you will need.
 Although saving money is something everyone wants to do, the right training will save your life.
 Therefore don't just focus on price, look at the quality of training on offer and the standard of training.